 Er, anyway...
-Stampede were snapped up almost immediately by Polydor, and had a dodgy live album, The Official Bootleg (***) (says it all, really) rush-released by the label, doing the band no favours at all.
-They had already lost their keyboard player and contracted to a four-piece, but they always missed the keys on stage, and smothered their studio recordings with them.
+Stampede were snapped up almost immediately by Polydor and had a dodgy live album, The Official Bootleg (***½) (says it all, really) rush-released by the label, doing the band no favours at all.
+They had already lost their keyboard player and contracted to a four-piece, but they always missed the keys on stage and smothered their studio recordings with them.
 Within months, they released their debut single, Days Of Wine And Roses, with the 12" EP version irritatingly appearing a week or two later (I've still got both versions as a result).
-The EP is magnificent, especially the two tracks not on the 7", with some great keyboard work, probably by Magnum's Mark Stanway, including a nice bit of 'Tron choir on Movin' On.
+The EP is magnificent, especially the two tracks not on the 7", with some great keyboard work from original keys man Alan Nelson, including a nice bit of Mellotron choir on Movin' On.

 Unfortunately, by the time of their one and only studio album, Stampede had already recorded many of their best songs, leaving an album of too many also-rans.
-Hurricane Town's title track (more choirs, definitely by Stanway this time) and the single The Other Side are great, but many of the other songs have that 'filler' smell about them.
+Hurricane Town's title track (more choirs, from Magnum's Mark Stanway this time) and the single The Other Side are great, but many of the other songs have that 'filler' smell about them.
 There's a good Stampede compilation to be er, compiled, but you'd really have to pick and choose.

 Standarte (1994, 47.00) ***½/TT½Dream Love Sequences